-- They support the PCI Express protocol. - They support multiple RAID storage adapters (RSAs). - They provide the ability to see newly configured logical drives in the configuration software utility without rebooting the system. - They permit the random deletion of logical drives that were created by using the MegaRAID Storage ManagerTM software (refer to the MegaRAID SAS Software User Guide for more information). - They support the use of the remaining array capacity by the MegaRAID Storage Manager software.
+- They support the PCI Express protocol. - They support multiple RAID storage adapters (RSAs). - They provide the ability to see newly configured logical drives in the configuration software utility without rebooting the system. - They permit the random deletion of logical drives that were created by using MegaRAID Storage Manager (refer to the MegaRAID SAS Software User Guide for more information). - They support the use of the remaining array capacity by MegaRAID Storage Manager.